Baby food startup Yumi just added 70 women as investors. What’s your excuse?

 Last month, California-based baby food startup Yumi announced a $67 million Series B funding round, led by San Francisco-based biotech fund Jazz Ventures Partners, AF Ventures, and 23andme cofounder and CEO Anne Wojcicki.
-It brings the company’s total funding to $79 million and adds more name-brand investors into a fold that already included the founders of Warby Parker, Harry’s, Sweetgreen, and Uber, as well as such celebrities as Snoop Dog and Gabrielle Union.
+It brings the company’s total funding to $79 million and adds more name-brand investors into a fold that already included the founders of Warby Parker, Harry’s, Sweetgreen, and Uber, as well as such celebrities as Snoop Dogg and Gabrielle Union.

 But this new funding also represents something else to Yumi cofounders Angela Sutherland and Evelyn Rusli: It’s a chance to embed their ideals as women founders into the company’s cap table.
 This funding round features a female-led special purpose vehicle (SPV), which includes about 70 new women investors and women-led firms.
-Yumi chief financial officer Sara Marie Martin says the SPV is about creating more options for women.
+Yumi chief financial officer Sarah Marie Martin says the SPV is about creating more options for women.
 Knowing that women continue to earn 84% of what men earn, according to a Pew Research Center analysis, Yumi aims to level the playing field by using the SPV as an opportunity for women to invest in the company at a 20% discount.

 “Having more women investors is wonderful for us because it expands our network, and the whole goal is to get more women involved in venture capital,” says Martin, a 25-year Wall Street vet and former Goldman Sachs exec who joined Yumi last May.
 “Getting more seats at the table for better investment opportunities, to get more women-founded businesses funded by women.
 It’s not all about money: It’s about knowing each other, having access to each other, giving each other advice, and learning from one another.
 With a business like ours, we have an opportunity to be powerful in that regard and really leverage that.”